 Generally, banks are eager to get these properties off their books and are willing to let the home go for a price below market value in the area.
 Other potential advantages to buying a foreclosure include the following:

-- The Potential to get a better house for the price – Since lenders often price foreclosures for a quick sale, buyers may be able to score a larger or nicer house than they otherwise would be able to afford.
-Foreclosures can be found at every price point, from starter homes to luxury mansions.
+- There Potential to get a better house for the price.
+Since lenders often price foreclosures for a quick sale, buyers may be able to score a larger or nicer house.
+Foreclosures are found at every price point, from starter homes to luxury mansions.

-- Improvements can pay off big – If you’re willing to put some sweat equity into your foreclosure, the return you’ll see on the property’s value could be significant.
+- Improvements can pay off big.
+If you’re willing to invest some sweat equity, the return you’ll see on the property’s value could be significant.

 What are the cons of buying a foreclosed investment?

-While scoring a great house at a low price seems like enough motivation to buy a foreclosure, there are certainly some disadvantages you should consider.
+While scoring a great house at a low price is motivational to buy a foreclosure.
+But, there are certainly some disadvantages you should consider.
 These include:

 - You may have to pay cash – Some foreclosures are sold at auction to the highest bidder.
-If you want to guarantee you win the bid, be prepared to pay all cash on the spot.
+There are no guarantees in life.
+So, if you want to win the bid, be prepared to pay all cash on the spot.

 - A home inspection may not be an option – Most foreclosures are sold as-is, meaning that the buyer absorbs any responsibility for repairs, liens or back payments on utilities.
-You may not have an opportunity to inspect the home before the purchase, so you will assume the risk for whatever you may find once you get inside.
+You may not have an opportunity to inspect the home before the purchase.
+Be prepared that you will assume the risk for whatever you may find once you get inside.

 - Rehab loans can be difficult to qualify for – Some lenders have restrictions on distressed properties, making financing a foreclosure a challenge.